Starcity1/Vector-Library/Vector_Library/README.md

 vector2 V(1, 1);
 vector3 U(3, 2, 0);

-//The output of this printv value is <1, 1, 0> with a class type of vector3. printv(vector3(V));
+// The output of this printv value is <1, 1, 0> with a class type of vector3. printv(vector3(V));
 ```